ahsumon85/simple-spring-boot-microservice/README.md

 ### Test Product service Service

-Now that both the services are up and running, let’s test the `getAllProducts` form product service method by passing the earlier access token obtained for user `admin` in the header as shown below.
-Here `48b3ea3c-36c5-4359-accb-35086a3e8ede` is the `access_token` for `admin`.
+Now that both the services are up and running, let’s test the `getAllProducts` form product service method.
 Here `admin` belongs to `PRODUCT_VIEW` and hence he can view the products.

 ### HTTP GET Request